 The City's assigned program manager and grants/contracts administrator meet with subrecipient agencies to review contractual requirements prior to execution of the contract and provide technical assistance and monitoring after contract execution.
-Contractual requirements include monthly progress billings and performance reporting supported by backup documentation so City staff may verify the allowability, allocability and reasonableness of project expenses, as well as program performance and beneficiary information.
+Contractual requirements include monthly progress billings and performance reporting supported by backup documentation so City staff may verify that project expenses are allowable, can be allocated and are reasonable, as well as program performance and beneficiary information.